arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues34.md

 * Creation of ArangoSearch on a large collection may cause OOM
 * Long-running transaction with a huge number of DML operations may cause OOM
 * Using score functions (BM25/TFIDF) in ArangoDB expression is not supported
+* Using a loop variable in expressions within a corresponding SEARCH condition is not supported